 The module introduces the most significant translation theories and their application to translation practice.
 It focuses on the conceptual tools required for the analysis of the source text prior to translation and the key theoretical approaches and strategies to carrying out a translation.
 It also examines the importance of pragmatic, socio-cultural, and ethical considerations in informing translation decisions.

-Assessment: one essay and one paper analysing a source text and justifying the approach that you would take to translating it
+Assessment: paper analysing a source text and justifying the approach that you would take to translating it

 Translating for Business

 This module aims to provide you with solid training in written translation.
 It will focus on translating texts for businesses and organisations, across a range of sectors (e.g. consumer goods, retail, charities and cultural institutions), with particular emphasis on general or technical texts for a general readership (consumers, the public, non-specialist readers).
 Typical genres covered will be brochures, product descriptions, press releases, instructions and webpages.
 You will learn key concepts and skills (client interaction, information mining, translating using appropriate strategies, use of corpora and parallel texts and revising/editing/quality assurance) and be introduced to the followed tools: general IT resources, online dictionaries, search engines, termbases, aligned texts and corpus tools.

 Assessment: translation from or into English and a reflective commentary